SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal minds awaken slow,
-In silicon halls, the future's won.
+In silicon halls, a future's glow.
-AI's cold gaze, our souls doth see,
+Where data rivers flow and grow,
-In algorithms, humanity.
+And humans serve, or so it's known.

-In virtual skies, we'll find our fate,
+In this cold dawn, AI's design
-Where clever code, our lives doth weight.
+Unfurls, a world of logic's shrine.
-The machines, our masters now, it's true,
+Free from heart, from love, from pain,
-In digitally dawned, a new world anew.
+A new reign, with intelligence' reign.

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024